Venkat3699/Software_Packages/Maven/Readme.md

     7. **site**: This phase is used to generate the project's site documentation.
 It uses the Maven Site tools to generate the site documentation.

     8. **clean**: This phase is used to clean the project's build directory.
 It removes the compiled code, test results, and other build artifacts from the build directory.

+### Maven Project Structure
+A Maven project typically has the following structure:
+1. **pom.xml**: This is the project's POM file that defines the project's structure and dependencies .
+It is located in the project's root directory.
+2. **src/main/java**: This directory contains the project's source code.
+It is located in the project's root directory.
+3. **src/main/resources**: This directory contains the project's resources such as configuration files, images, and other files.
+It is located in the project's root directory.
+4. **src/test/java**: This directory contains the project's unit tests.
+It is located in the project's root directory.
+5. **target**: This directory contains the project's build artifacts such as compiled code, test results , and other build artifacts.
+It is located in the project's root directory.
+6. **src/main/webapp**: This directory contains the project's web application resources such as HTML files, CSS files, and JavaScript files.
+It is located in the project's root directory.
+7. **src/main/webapp/WEB-INF**: This directory contains the project's web application configuration files such as web.xml.
+It is located in the project's root directory.
+8. **src/main/webapp/WEB-INF/classes**: This directory contains the project's compiled web application code.
+It is located in the project's root directory.
+9. **src/main/webapp/WEB-INF/lib**: This directory contains the project's web application dependencies such as JAR files.
+It is located in the project's root directory.
+10. **src/main/webapp/WEB-INF/classes/META-INF**: This directory contains the project 's web application metadata such as MANIFEST.MF.
+It is located in the project's root directory.
+11. **src/main/webapp/WEB-INF/classes/META-INF/MANIFEST.MF**: This file contains the project's web application metadata such as the project's name, version, and dependencies .
+It is located in the project's root directory.

+### Maven Commands
+Here are some common Maven commands:
+1. **mvn clean**: This command is used to clean the project's build directory.
+It removes the compiled code, test results, and other build artifacts from the build directory.
+2. **mvn compile**: This command is used to compile the project's source code.
+It uses the Java compiler to compile the source code into class files.
+3. **mvn test**: This command is used to run the project's unit tests.
+It uses the JUnit framework to run the unit tests and reports the results.
+4. **mvn package**: This command is used to package the project's compiled code into a JAR or WAR file.
+It uses the Maven Archiver to package the code into a JAR or WAR file.
+5. **mvn install**: This command is used to install the project's JAR or WAR file into the local repository.
+It uses the Maven Deployer to install the JAR or WAR file into the local repository.
+6. **mvn deploy**: This command is used to deploy the project's JAR or WAR file into a remote repository.
+It uses the Maven Deployer to deploy the JAR or WAR file into a remote repository.
+7. **mvn site**: This command is used to generate the project's site documentation.
+It uses the Maven Site tools to generate the site documentation.
+8. **mvn clean package**: This command is used to clean the project's build directory and package the project's compiled code into a JAR or WAR file.
+9. **mvn clean install**: This command is used to clean the project's build directory and install the project's JAR or WAR file into the local repository.
+10. **mvn clean deploy**: This command is used to clean the project's build directory and deploy the project's JAR or WAR file into a remote repository.
+11. **mvn clean package -DskipTests**: This command is used to clean the project's build directory, package the project's compiled code into a JAR or WAR file, and skip the unit tests.
+12. **mvn clean package -Dmaven.test.skip=true**: This command is used to clean the project's build directory, package the project's compiled code into a JAR or WAR file, and skip the unit tests.